eagleEggs/arc/README.md

 ### What is it

-A kit consisting of Raspberry Pi's, sound sensors, and software that tracks sound levels which match those of abnormally high volume.
+A kit consisting of boards, sensors, and software that tracks sound levels which match those of abnormally high volume.
 The system is designed to automatically store sound values within a database, graphing, photos, video, and also has functionality which can approximate the origin when more than one device is implemented on premises.

 ### Why